top of page

 • 2 min read

 The client gave me one of the greatest gifts a designer can receive: total trust.
 They provided a simple brief and left me free to explore the architecture.
+My goal was to design a modern, sustainable, and luxurious home that would feel both striking and deeply comfortable.

 Passion for Sustainable Design